nextcloud/documentation/admin_manual/configuration_server/logging_configuration.rst

 The most detailed information will be written if **0** (DEBUG) is set, the least information will be written if **3** (ERROR) is set.
-Keep in mind that it might slow down the whole system if a too detailed logging will has been configured.
+Keep in mind that it might slow down the whole system if too detailed logging has been configured.
 By default the log level is set to **2** (WARN).

-This parameters can be set in the :file:`config/config.php`
+These parameters can be set in the :file:`config/config.php`

 ownCloud
 ~~~~~~~~